koncit15/koncit15/README.md

 - 👤 My name : K0NC1T
 - 💌 I am Newbie
-- 👨‍💻 Bukan Programer / Heker
+- 👨‍💻 Not Programmer / Heker
-- 🕹️ Ngoding itu asik
+- 🕹️ Play With Coding
 - ☠️ All system not safe
 - ☪️ Thank To Allah SWT
 </p>